danielhrisca/asammdf/README.md

 * cChardet : to detect non-standard unicode encodings
 * PyQt5 : for GUI tool
-* pyqtgraph : for GUI tool and Signal plotting
+* pyqtgraph : for GUI tool and Signal plotting (preferably the latest develop branch code)
 * matplotlib : as fallback for Signal plotting
+* qdarkstyle : for dark style theme

 # Benchmarks